-My world this morning was awakened to a major thunderstorm complete with thunder and bright lightning.
-I got up and prepared myself for my day.
-I got online but had to twice due to the power going out twice during the storm.
-I used my umbrella to go and get ice before Nathan drove me over to the Clarion Hotel and I said my goodbye to him and thanked him for coming to the NRHS Convention.
-I boarded the crew bus to Cedar Falls.Iowa Northern Railway History
+My world this morning was awakened to a major thunderstorm complete with thunder and bright lightning but arose and prepared myself for my day.
+I went online but had to do so twice because of two power outages during the storm.
+I used my umbrella to get ice before Nathan drove me over to the Clarion Hotel and I said my goodbye to him, thanking him for coming to the NRHS convention.
+I then boarded the crew bus to Cedar Falls.Iowa Northern Railway History

-The bus pulled into Cedar Falls and the first order of the day was to take pictures of the Cedar Falls Rock Island station now a bank.
+The bus arrived at Cedar Falls and the first order of the day was to take pictures of the station.

 The view of the station from one end of the photo line.
-Dave pulled up and I put my dirty clothes bag in his trunk.
-I then went to the far west end of the photo Line to set up for the arrival of the train.
+Dave Smetko pulled up and I put my dirty clothes bag in his trunk then I went to the far west end of the photo line to set up for the train's arrival.

-The Photo Runby in Cedar Falls.
-We all boarded the train and we left Cedar Falls at 9:00 AM for Manly.
+Photo runby 1 after which everyone boarded and departed Cedar Falls at 9:00 AM bound for Manly.

 The train ran along the Cedar River northwest out of Cedar Falls.

-Out into the Iowa forests we ran this morning.
-We would pass many of the old Rock Island block signals that used to be used on this line.
+Out into the Iowa forests we ran and would pass many of the Rock Island block signals that used to be used on this line.
 The train crossed the bridge over the Beaver Creek and then the West Fork of the Cedar River.

 What else is along our route in Iowa but you guessed it, corn fields.
 Miles upon miles of them.

-There is also Soybean fields out this rural environment.
+There are also soybean fields in this rural environment.

 The train curved into Shellrock.